zengenti/contensis-importer/packages/contensis-importer/README.md

 "scripts": {
   "build": "tsc",
   "start": "node index.js",
+  "prestart": "npm run build",
   "import:dev": "cross-env TARGET=dev COMMIT=false node index.js"
 }
 ```

 - `build` will compile the TypeScript code into JavaScript files
 - `start` will run your script from the compiled JavaScript
+- `prestart` build the script each time so we always run it with the latest changes
 - `import:dev` is an example expanding the reach of your importer to specify environment variables before running your script so you could run your importer with different conditions in multiple contexts

 ### 5. Create an import script